syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Print-Grid.md

 # Print

 You need to use `print()` method from Grid instance to print the Grid.
-You can add Print option in Toolbar item by adding `PrintGrid` in `toolbarItems`.
+You can add Print option in Toolbar item by adding `PrintGrid` in `ToolbarItems`.

 {% tabs %}